 Keady Supported Living Service was initially established in 1993 as a residential care home A care home is a place where people who need support live.
 There are staff there all the time. .
 It has been working in its current form as a supported housing scheme since 2003 and is now provided in partnership with Golden Lane Housing.

 It supports six people in their own home to access community services and activities.
 The dedicated team support the service users with developing independent living skills in a homely environment.

 Derry/Londonderry Supported Living Service first opened in 2017 operating across a number of areas with more in development for the future.

 Ordinary houses in ordinary streets

-Read our Mencap NI briefing paper on Independent social care and housing solutions for people with a learning disability.
+Read our Mencap NI briefing paper PDF on Independent social care and housing solutions for people with a learning disability.